 Upon the lonesome wild.

 This stanza reveals to the readers that the body of little Lucy was never found.
 Had it been found, people would not continue to claim that “she is a living child”.
-But they do, and furthermore they claim that she can still be seen “upon the lonesome wild”.
-This suggest that it is the spirit of Lucy that is alive and can still be seen.
+But they do, and furthermore, they claim that she can still be seen “upon the lonesome wild”.
+This suggests that it is the spirit of Lucy that is alive and can still be seen.
 This also gives more insight into the opening stanzas in which the speaker claims that he saw her and that she was a “solitary child”.
 It was the spirit of Lucy Gray which he had often heard of and which he claims to have seen.

 O’er rough and smooth she trips along,